R Package

 repos_install_cli(run = TRUE)repos_bundled_cli_version()

-Return the version of the repos CLI bundled inside this package.
+Return the repos CLI version targeted by this package.

 Examples: